THE AL CHARITABLE TRUST

 Through providing small grants, the AL Trust helps students complete parts of their research that they might otherwise be unable to fund.
 The Trust also aims to promote new generations of researchers addressing important social questions of our time.
 The Trust expects all funded projects to have an explicitly gendered perspective.

-This year’s theme is climate change and gender.
+This year’s theme is the gender dynamics of crisis and community.

 How to apply